 INTRODUCTION

 The economic impacts of epidemics can be detrimental to the global economy.
 Workforce losses, reduced tourism and trade, and increased health care and preparedness expenditures can have severe and long-term effects on economies.
-The World Bank (2014) that the short-term economic impact of the 2013 - 2014 Ebola epidemic in Liberia, Sierra Leone, and Guinea between $2.2 and $7.4 billion, with even greater long-term losses.
-In comparison, severe pandemics with projected costs of over $100 billion in-country losses and up to $3 trillion globally . an H5N1 pandemic could cost the United States an estimated $165.5 billion in healthcare and medical costs, with much of the burden falling on private hospitals.
-While many industries suffer severe revenue and investment losses, some industries see increases in profits during due to an increased demand for medical products and services.
-Although economic losses from epidemics are widely studied, there is little research on the converse financial effects of pandemics.
+The World Bank (2014) estimated that the short-term economic impact of the 2013 - 2014 Ebola epidemic in Liberia, Sierra Leone, and Guinea would be between $2.2 and $7.4 billion, with even greater long-term losses projected.
+These costs are compounded if a disease reaches a pandemic level, and the World Bank estimated a severe pandemic flu could cost as much as $3 trillion globally .
+In the U.S., an H5N1 pandemic could cost the United States an estimated $165.5 billion in healthcare and medical costs, with much of the burden falling on private hospitals.
+While many industries suffer severe revenue and investment losses, some industries see increases in profits during times of disease outbreak or epidemic due to an increased demand for medical products and services.
+Although economic losses from epidemics are widely studied, there is little research on the converse financial effects of disease outbreaks.
 This study investigates and explores potential profiteers from infectious disease events.

+Specialized Equipment

 During an epidemic or outbreak the demand for personal protective equipment (PPE) grows rapidly in affected countries.
 Typically, companies that employ health care workers that are in close contact with infected individuals purchase PPE most often.
-However, during the SARS outbreak a high level of public concern over sustained disease transmission created greater than expected demand for PPE due to individual purchases.
-This increased demand increases costs to government agencieshospitals may benefit the industries supplying equipment.
+However, during the 2003 Severe Acute Respiratory Syndrome (SARS) outbreak a high level of public concern over sustained disease transmission created greater than expected demand for PPE among the general public.
+This increased demand during outbreaks among government agencies, hospitals, and the general public may benefit the industries manufacturing and supplying protective equipment. .

-In 2014, PPE suppliers saw an initial uptick in demand for their products when the West African Ebola outbreak began receiving heavier media coverage.
-After news spread of the first Ebola infected patient in Texas these companies saw a dramatic demand surge.
-Medline Industries, one of the largest PPE suppliers in the U.S., reported a 40% increase in domestic demand for facial-protection products and a 50% increase in demand for isolation gowns after Ebola reached the U.S. Demand for specialized Ebola protection kits increased tenfold in October 2014, and over the next few weeks of October demand for other PPE grew 25%.
+In 2014, PPE suppliers saw an initial uptick in demand for their products when the West African Ebola outbreak began receiving intensified media coverage.
+After news spread of the first Ebola infected patient in the U.S., Medline Industries, one of the largest PPE suppliers in the U.S., reported a 40% increase in domestic demand for facial-protection products and a 50% increase in demand for isolation gowns.
+Medline increased production of these items and packaged them in specialized Ebola protection kits which also included body suits, face shields, boot covers, masks, gloves and biohazard bags in order to meet the increased demand following the Dallas Ebola case. .
+Much of the economic burden of these PPE purchases fell on U.S. hospitals, many of which bought enough supplies to meet or exceed the revised Center for Disease Control (CDC) guidelines